ceford/cefjdemos-data-jdm-help-en/articles/contacts/contacts-edit-category.md

 ## How to Access

-- Select **Components → Contacts → Categories** from the
+- Select **Components → Contacts → Categories** from the Administrator menu.
-  Administrator menu.
-Then...
-  - Select the **New** button in Toolbar to create a new category.
-Or...
+  - Either: select the **New** button in Toolbar to create a new category.
-  - Select a category title in the Title column to **Edit** an existing category.
+  - Or: Select a category title in the Title column to **Edit** an existing category.

 ## Screenshot